Register to get access to free programming courses with interactive exercises

 Utilities Bootstrap 5: Layout basics

 The third way of using Bootstrap styles is utilities.
-Utilities are a great help when creating layouts, and are most often represented as atomic classes.
+Utilities are a great help when creating layouts.
+They usually come in the form of atomic classes.

-An atomic class is a class consisting of a single property and which has a description of the property that the class uses in its name.
+An atomic class consists of a single property and has a description of the property that the class uses in its name.
 For example, d-block refers to the display property with the value as block.
-The overflow-hidden class refers to the overflow property with the value as hidden.
+The overflow-hidden class refers to the overflow property with the hidden value.

-The key advantage of using these classes is speed.
-To interpret these classes, the browser doesn’t need to handle long selectors with lots of properties inside that need to be applied to elements.
-However, this is a key part of its disadvantage; atomic classes require you to use many classes within HTML, which can affect its readability.
+The main advantage of using these classes is speed.
+To interpret these classes, the browser doesn’t have to deal with long selectors with many properties inside to apply to elements.
+However, this is also a major part of their disadvantage; atomic classes require you to use many classes within HTML, which can affect its readability.

-All utilities in Bootstrap can be roughly divided into two main groups:
+We can divide all utilities in Bootstrap into two main groups:

-1. Structural utilities.
-These include classes that affect width/height, display method, indents, and position.
+1. Structural utilities, including classes that affect width/height, display method, indents, and position

-2. Design Utilities.
-These include classes affecting color and shadow.
+2. Design Utilities, including classes affecting color and shadow

 As an example for this lesson, we’ll go through the text color utility.
 It almost completely covers all possible scenarios of text layout on the page, meaning you don’t have to use separate CSS.
 The other utilities work according to similar principles.
-All of them can be found in the official Bootstrap documentation.
+All of them you can find in the official Bootstrap documentation.

 Colors

-In the lesson about components, we saw that Bootstrap has its own color map that allows classes relating to colors to be generated.
-The same colors are available for text.
-The following classes are created after compilation:
+In the lesson on components, we saw that Bootstrap has a color map that allows you to create classes based on colors.
+The same colors are available for text. we create the following classes after compilation:

 <p class="text-primary">Primary</p>